denten-books/plain-text/4-chapter.md

 literature, built structures of all kinds, and industrial products.
-These "contain the objectified spirit in the narrow sense," as "*Geist* transferred into an object," which then has the potential to "arouse subjective [mental] activity."[^ln4-stein] In this way, "the movement of ideas includes an organic system for the generation of intellectual tools [*Erzeugung von geistigen Werkzeugen*], which help and reinforce one another" [@lazarus_einleitende_1860, 18].
+These "contain the objectified spirit in the narrow sense," as "*Geist* transferred into an object," which then has the potential to "arouse subjective [mental] activity" [@lazarus_einige_1865, 53-4].[^ln4-stein] In this way, "the movement of ideas includes an organic system for the generation of intellectual tools [*Erzeugung von geistigen Werkzeugen*], which help and reinforce one another" [@lazarus_einleitende_1860, 18].
 In this light, cultural psychology emerges as a "third science" between natural sciences and history, "mediating" between universal law and individual human freedom [@lazarus_einleitende_1860, 19].
 For Lazarus and Steinthal, cultural psychology offers something like a "physiology of human history."
-In contrast to the prevailing racial and Darwinist explanations of historical process, which arranged cultures along a hierarchical evolutionary line (with Western civilization at its pinnacle),[^ln4-kalmar] the authors view national psychology as a historically-contingent and neutral interplay between individual mental states and externalized, common, material representations of spiritual life [*Darstellung des geistigen Inhaltes*].
+In contrast to the prevailing racial and Darwinist explanations of historical process, which arranged cultures along a hierarchical evolutionary pyramid (with Western civilization at its pinnacle),[^ln4-kalmar] the authors view national psychology as a historically-contingent and neutral interplay between individual mental states and externalized, common, material representations of spiritual life [*Darstellung des geistigen Inhaltes*] [@lazarus_einleitende_1860;
+@lazarus_einige_1865].

 [^ln4-kalmar]: The anthropologist Ivan Kalmar calls this view "ethnocentric evolutionism" [@kalmar_volkerpsychologie_1987, 680].